hackmanser/climate/without-hot-air/src/chap26.md

 ![](/img/without-hot-air/figure219.gif)

 <span class="figurenumber">Figure 26.11</span>.
 Okinawa pumped-storage power plant, whose lower reservoir is the ocean.
 Energy stored: 0.2 GWh.
-Photo by courtesy of J-Power. [<span class="websitetitle">www.ieahydro.org</span>](http://www.ieahydro.org/).
+Photo by courtesy of J-Power. [www.ieahydro.org](http://www.ieahydro.org/).

 Thinking further outside the box, one could imagine getting away from lakes and reservoirs, putting half of the facility in an underground chamber.
 A pumped-storage chamber one kilometre below London has been mooted.